 I did an introductory Internet course while working with Flash during nights and free time.

 Moved to Stockholm for my first job as a web designer at Corpguide.
 I didn't know anyone so I was always working late on some flash animation.
 If not for myself, then for my employer.
 They sparred my interest and found my first big flash client: The Spy Bar.
-I was 19 years old, got a VIP card to the hottest night club in Sweden at that time and worked with what I loved the most.
+I was 19 years old, got a VIP card to the hippest night club in Sweden at that time and worked with what I loved the most.

 The Internet bubble burst, the company I worked for crashed and everyone got fired.
 This was in 2001.
 For me, my real journey started with Fake Pilot.
 I found and purchased a MIG-29 Russian fighter pilot helmet and made it into my alter ego.
 I started my own company, landed a 1 million SEK commercial through the owner of The Spy Bar for DUX beds.

 An agent living in Miami found me, Yves Darbouze, he hocked me up with clients like Puff Daddy and Ruff Ryders.
 The second time I worked for Puff Daddy, they told me I could use music from Bad Boy Recordings.
 I didn't like it so I scratched it up and mixed it myself.
 The work for Puff Daddy got ripped-off and used for Levi's Jeans in China and another job was ripped off by Nokia in Italy.
 Strange how the world worked back then, at one time we made a really cool site design in blue for Ruff Ryders, they called back on Skype and yelled:

 –"Are you fucking crazy?!
 Blue is the Crips color, we're the Bloods.
 Someone could get shot for this shit!"